VinayakS404/001-calculator-Lrn/README.md

 # 001_calculator

-A simple web-based calculator built with HTML, CSS and JavaScript — ideal for basic arithmetic operations via a clean user interface.
+A web-based calculator built with HTML, CSS, and JavaScript.
+Supports basic arithmetic, nested brackets, auto-multiplication, and live result preview.
+Ideal for learning and simple calculations in the browser.

 ---